 Pysynphot is an optional dependency, but is highly recommended.
 Pysynphot is best installed via AstroConda.
-Further installation instructions can be found here in the POPPY docs.
+Further installation instructions can be found in the pysynphot docs or a discussion in the POPPY docs.

 2.5 Installing the Required Data Files

 If you install via pip or manually, you must install the data files yourself.
 If you install via Conda, the data files are automatically installed, in which case you can skip this section.